Fed-Listing: Federated Label Distribution Inference in Graph Neural Networks: Methodology: Fed-Listing

 Consider the horizontal FedGNNs scenario with a set of $M$ clients: $S = \{S_1, ..., S_M\}$, where each client $S_k$ holds a local graph: $G^{(k)} = (A^{(k)}, X^{(k)})$, with $A^{(k)} \in \mathbb{R}^{N_k \times N_k}$ representing adjacency matrix of edges on $N_k$ nodes and $X^{(k)} \in \mathbb{R}^{N_k \times d}$ is the node-feature matrix in a shared d-dimensional space.
 During the FL training process, all labels of a client $S_k$, denoted as $\mathbf{y}^{(k)} \in \{1,\dots,T\}^{N_k}$, remain on the clients as privacy information.
 The goal of the attacker is to infer the label distribution in the victim client, i.e., per-class proportions.

-In FedGNN, a global graph model (e.g., GCN, depending on the system configuration) $h(\,\cdot\,;\,\theta)\colon (A,X)\;\mapsto\;\widehat{Y}\;\in\;\mathbb{R}^{N\times T}$ is initialized at the server with parameter $\theta$.
+In FedGNNs, a global graph model, such as Graph Convolutional Network (GCN), depending on the system configuration $h(\,\cdot\,;\,\theta)\colon (A,X)\;\mapsto\;\widehat{Y}\;\in\;\mathbb{R}^{N\times T}$ is initialized at the server with parameter $\theta$.
 At communication round $t$, the server broadcasts the aggregated model from the last round, $\theta^{\,t-1}$, to every participating client in the FL system.
 Each client $S_k$ then performs $E$ local epochs of the local training algorithm on its local private data following Eq.~\eqref{eq:localup}:

 where $\ell$ is the per‐node cross‐entropy loss and $h(\cdot)_u$ denotes the output (logits) at node $u$.
 Once local updates are complete, each client sends $\theta_k^t$ back to the server, which aggregates them via weighted averaging, e.g., Federated Averaging (FedAvg)~\cite{fedavg}, $\theta^{\,t} \;=\; \sum_{k=1}^{M} \frac{N_k}{\sum_{j=1}^{M} N_j}\, \theta_k^{\,t}$.
 Equivalently, horizontal FL on graph data seeks to solve the global objective as follows,